 * To anyone who would feel uncomfortable reading these three words (exclusion, discrimination, racism) here, I hesitated to write them on my website too, for a few years.
 However, I decided to call them what they are, and to not normalize these actions and policies and what they really mean and do.

-My more up-to-date website: http://behroozf.github.io
+My more up-to-date website: https://behroozf.github.io

 My publication list including in progress and submitted papers are accessible here.

-- Development of constitutive laws and Equations of State for Earth and planetary materials at the Earth's surface, near surface, and subsurface;
+- Development of constitutive laws and equations of state for Earth and planetary materials at the Earth's surface, near surface, and subsurface;